gggeek/phplot/doc/README.md

 ## INSTALLATION:

-Unpack the distribution.
-(If you are reading this file, you have probably already done that.)
+Unpack the distribution (if you are reading this file, you have probably already done that).

 Installation of PHPlot simply involves copying two script files somewhere your PHP application scripts will be able to find them.
 The scripts are: